IBM/nodejs-idb-pconnector/README.md

 # **Install**
-This project is a Node.js module available through npm (node package manager).

 `npm install idb-pconnector`

-***NOTE***
+**NOTE**

-`idb-pconnector` currently only supports IBM i installation
+This package only installs on IBM i systems.

 # **Examples**

 ### exec
-Using Async & Await, to run a select statement & displaying the result set:
+Using `exec` method to run a select statement and return the result set:

 ```javascript
 const { Connection, Statement, } = require('idb-pconnector');